CROI 2025 Chair and Vice Chairs

 Susan P. Buchbinder, MD

 Dr Buchbinder is Director of Bridge HIV at the San Francisco Department of Public Health and Associate Clinical Professor of Medicine, Epidemiology, and Biostatistics at the University of California San Francisco (UCSF) in San Francisco, California.
-She focuses her research on risk factors for HIV acquisition and interventions to prevent HIV infection, including HIV vaccines, preexposure prophylaxis, behavioral interventions, rectal microbicides, and combination modalities.
-She serves in leadership positions in the HIV Vaccine Trials Network and the HIV Prevention Trials Network and has participated in numerous NIH and UCSF advisory committees.
+She serves in leadership positions in the HIV Vaccine Trials Network and the HIV Prevention Trials Network and has participated in numerous National Institutes of Health (NIH) and UCSF advisory committees.

 Connie L. Celum, MD, MPH

-Dr Celum is Professor of Global Health and Medicine, Adjunct Professor of Epidemiology, and Director of the International Clinical Research Center in the Department of Global Health at the University of Washington in Seattle, Washington.
-Dr Celum is an infectious disease epidemiologist with a focus on HIV prevention.
+Dr Celum is Professor of Global Health and Medicine, Adjunct Professor of Epidemiology, and Director of the International Clinical Research Center and Center for AIDS Research in the Department of Global Health at the University of Washington in Seattle, Washington.
+Dr Celum is an infectious disease epidemiologist with a focus on HIV and sexually transmitted infection prevention.
 She has led multicenter HIV prevention efficacy trials, including genital herpes suppression for prevention of HIV acquisition (HPTN 039) and prevention of HIV transmission and disease progression in HIV serodiscordant couples (Partners in Prevention HSV/HIV Transmission Study).
-Dr Celum coled the Partners PrEP Study, a 3-arm trial of tenofovir-based preexposure antiretroviral prophylaxis among HIV serodiscordant couples in Kenya and Uganda and a demonstration project of antiretroviral-based prevention in serodiscordant couples in Kenya and Uganda (the Partners Demo project).
-Dr Celum is coleading implementation science research about PrEP implementation for young women in Kenya and South Africa (3P and POWER studies), and combination HIV prevention studies with decentralized antiretroviral therapy initiation in Uganda and South Africa (the DO ART study).
+Dr Celum co-led the Partners PrEP Study, a 3-arm trial of tenofovir-based preexposure prophylaxis (PrEP) among HIV serodiscordant couples in Kenya and Uganda that contributed to US Food and Drug Administration (FDA) approval and World Health Organization (WHO) guidance related to emtricitabine/tenofovir PrEP.
+She has led implementation science research about PrEP implementation for young African women in multiple countries.
+She has co-led the DoxyPEP (Evaluation of Doxycycline Post-exposure Prophylaxis to Reduce Sexually Transmitted Infections in PrEP Users and HIV-infected Men Who Have Sex With Men) Study which demonstrated high efficacy of doxycycline for prevention of syphilis, chlamydia, and gonorrhea among men who have sex with men and transwomen.

 Richard E. Chaisson, MD